AN EASY ALMOND CAKE

 - Keeping each sliced half together, place a half apple onto the batter.
 I arranged one in the center and spaced the other seven evenly around it.

-- Sprinkle the Tbsp of granulated sugar over the top of the batter and apples.
-Bake on the center rack for 80-85 minutes – until the top is golden brown and a toothpick inserted into the batter near the center apple comes out without crumbs.
+- Sprinkle the tablespoon of granulated sugar over the top of the batter and apples.
+Bake on the center rack for 80-85 minutes - until the top is golden brown and a toothpick inserted into the batter near the center apple comes out without crumbs.
 (Yes, you read that baking time right.
 This is an incredibly moist cake to begin with, and the addition of raw apples slows the baking time).
 If you are at all nervous, start testing the cake every 10 minutes when you hit the hour mark.

 - Cool on a rack.
 Place powdered sugar into a sieve and dust top of cake with desired amount for decoration.